jbiatek/BSGRulebook/rulebook.md

 ### Locations

-Some ships are much larger than combat ships, and they contain locations that a player may move to to perform a location-based Action.
+Some ships are much larger than combat ships, and they contain locations that a player may move to to perform a location-based action.
 Cylon locations are accessible to revealed Cylon players only, and human locations are accessible to human players only.

 During a move, a player may move to any location on the same ship at no cost.
 There is no die rolling to move a number of "spaces", the character's token is simply moved to the desired location.
 When moving between ships, a player must first discard 1 Skill card.
 A player piloting a combat ship may also do this, see the "Piloting" section for more details.